 Panel Discussions will provide an opportunity for three or more presenters to speak in an open and conversational setting with conference attendees.
 Submissions for these should include the name, affiliation, and email address of each panelist in addition to a description of the presentation and the title page.

-Our Workshop Committee will conduct a peer review of the content of each proposal for relevance to the conference theme, clarity, originality, timeliness, and compatibility with the mission of the National Stuttering Association.
+Our Workshop Committee will conduct a peer review of the content of each proposal for relevance to the conference theme, clarity, originality, timeliness, innovation, and compatibility with the mission of the National Stuttering Association.